leothewolf/iko/README.md

 ### Server Based Verification System's Commands

 * -vstart
-> vstart command when used in server is use to start Verification System for that server<br>How to exactly use this command?<br>Before setting up Verification System you need to make two roles : 'verified' and 'unverified' and you can also make two channels 'rules' [which user will see on joining server] and 'get-verified' for the verification. **Assign both roles to the bot**.
+> vstart command when used in server is use to start Verification System for that server<br><br>How to exactly use this command?<br>Before setting up Verification System you need to make two roles : 'verified' and 'unverified' and you can also make two channels 'rules' [which user will see on joining server] and 'get-verified' for the verification. **Assign both roles to the bot**.
 Next make the categories private which you wanna just allow verified people to view by making it private and adding role 'verified' to it.
-Keep 'rules' channel open to everyone and make 'get-verified' channel private and add role 'unverified' to it.<br>Next, navigate to get-verified channel to setup the bot.<br>If you want to setup Verification System which has embed without image just type:<br>```-vstart verified_role```
+Keep 'rules' channel open to everyone and make 'get-verified' channel private and add role 'unverified' to it.<br><br>Next, navigate to get-verified channel to setup the bot.<br><br>If you want to setup Verification System which has embed without image just type:<br>```-vstart verified_role```
  ⠀
 If you want to setup Verification System which has embed with image just type:
  ```-vstart verified_role -i image_link```